20 Cool Tourist Hotspots to Check Out On Your First West Palm Beach Vacation

 Worth Avenue

 Want to see Palm Beach at its ritziest?
-Meander over to Worth Avenue.
-Located steps from the Atlantic Ocean, the famed shopping district teems with top-end boutiques, antique shops, and trendy restaurants.
-For luxury travelers, it’s one of the most popular places to hang out in Palm Beach County.
+We recommend meandering over to Worth Avenue.
+Located steps from the Atlantic Ocean, the famed Palm Beach County shopping district is a popular spot for luxury travelers.
+When we walked along Worth Avenue, we found plenty of top-end boutiques, antique shops, and trendy restaurants.

-Worth Avenue is most famous for its wide selection of international clothing boutiques, covering the entire gamut of luxury fashion brands.
-Whether you’re looking to fill your suitcase with a new Gucci purse or a Giorgio Armani suit, you’ll find plenty to unload your dollars in at the hundreds of shops along Worth Avenue.
+As we learned during our trip, Worth Avenue is most famous for its wide selection of international clothing boutiques, covering the entire gamut of luxury fashion brands.
+Whether you’re looking to fill your suitcase with a new Gucci purse or a Giorgio Armani suit, there’s no shortage of places to unload your dollars among the hundreds of shops along Worth Avenue.

-For travelers, most of the best places to stay in West Palm Beach fall within Downtown and on Palm Beach Island.
-Prices for hotels in the city center, however, tend to be steeper than elsewhere.
-If you’re looking for more budget-friendly options, widen your search to Palm Beach Lakes or even Singer Island.
+For travelers, most of our favorite places to stay in West Palm Beach fall within Downtown and on Palm Beach Island.
+In our experience, prices for hotels in the city center, however, tend to be steeper than elsewhere.
+If you’re looking for more budget-friendly options, we would suggest widening your search to Palm Beach Lakes or even Singer Island.

 Hyatt Place West Palm Beach

 Located near the epicenter of downtown, this hotel offers spacious rooms with warm, modern decor.
 Cool down in the indoor pool and savor delicious food at the on-site restaurant.
-Other amenities include a fitness center, bakery, free breakfast, and bar.
+Other amenities we dig here include a fitness center, a bakery, free breakfast, and a bar.

 Palm Beach Historic Inn

 Charming guests with its Spanish-style architecture, this historic inn is one of the island’s top accommodation picks.
-Besides the bright & elegant rooms, you’ll love the superb location.
-The property is a short 4-minute walk to the Atlantic Ocean and the Worth Avenue shopping area.
+Besides the bright & elegant rooms, we love this hotel’s superb location.
+The property is a short 4-minute walk to the Atlantic Ocean and the Worth Avenue shopping area, one of our favorite spots in the city.

 Grandview Gardens

 Immerse yourself in a garden-like atmosphere at this luxurious boutique hotel.
 Luxuriate in its courtyard and escape the sun in its outdoor pool.
-The quiet location in Flamingo Parks is a huge boon for travelers looking for a quieter urban vibe, too.
+We think the hotel’s quiet location in Flamingo Park is a huge boon for travelers seeking a quieter urban vibe, too.